Treating Prescription Drug Addiction

 Prescription drugs are one of the world’s largest industries, with over 4.5 billion prescriptions written each year in the U.S. alone (to a population of 327 million).
 These pills which comprise everything from saline solutions to incredibly strong drugs like fentanyl.
-While the vast majority are taken according to a prescription, millions of Americans soon become addicted to substances including painkillers, tranquilizers, stimulants, and sedatives which are either taken as part of a prescription or purchased illegally on the street.
+While the vast majority are taken according to a prescription, millions of Americans soon develop a prescription drug addiction to substances including painkillers, tranquilizers, stimulants, and sedatives which are either taken as part of a prescription or purchased illegally on the street.

 If you or a loved one is addicted to pain pills, it’s important to recognize the signs and symptoms, so you can safely get them help and get them into recovery.